Help Support the Library

 Donate Used Items

-Donate gently used books, videos, DVDs, and CDs to the library.
+Donate gently used books, DVDs, CDs and magazines to the library.
 If the item is up-to-date and in excellent condition, and we think our patrons would benefit from it, we'll add it to our collection.
 Otherwise, the item will be sold at the Friends of the Boerne Public Library Bookshop Under the Windmill next to the library.
 The money from the bookshop comes back to the library, so either way, the community will benefit from your contribution!

 Shop at the Bookshop Under the Windmill